ananyagirish02/Bharat-Intern-Task-3/README.md

 # Iris Flowers Classification
-By analyzing four key features-
+By analyzing four key features the model predicts the type of the species.-
 + Sepal length
 + Sepal width
 + petal length
 + petal width
-The model predicts the type of the species.